-MAT 122 Inventory Control (3-0) 3 hrs Provides an overview of the dynamics of managing inventory in the constantly changing industrial and commercial environment.
+MAT 122 Inventory Control (3-0) 3 hrs.
+Provides an overview of the dynamics of managing inventory in the constantly changing industrial and commercial environment.
 Topics include forecasting sales and inventory requirements, computer applications to inventory control problems, building inventory models, simulation and the relationships of inventory control to marketing management and production control.

-MAT 123 Traffic and
+MAT 123 Traffic and Transportation (3-0)

-Transportation (3-0)

 Provides an overview of transportation systems and the impact on cost and service that each system provides.
 Examines costs in various modes and routings.
 Reviews operational aspects of the transportation function.
-Prerequisite: MAT 101 or consent of coordinator.

-MAT 124 Material Handling and 3 hrs Packaging (3-0)
+MAT 124 Material Handling and 3 hrs.
+Packaging (3-0)